About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations: Experiments

 \subsection{Experimental results}

 A comparison of the proposed method (VAT) with state-of-the-art self-supervised methods is presented in Tables 2-4.
-VAT with late aggregation did not succeed in most experiments while the early aggregation technique provided strong results, outperforming the baseline models.
-As discussed above, we hypothesize that late aggregation does not provide explicit enough penalization of the feature representations, which leads to the de-synchronization of local and global feature representations during training and therefore, degradation of model performance.
+VAT with late aggregation did not succeed in most experiments while the early aggregation technique produced strong results, outperforming the baseline models.
+As discussed above, we hypothesized that late aggregation would not provide explicit enough penalization of the feature representations, which would lead to the de-synchronization of local and global feature representations during training and therefore, degrade the model's performance.

 Compared to the SSL methods, VAT either matched or surpassed the top SSL scores.
 SSL methods resulted in a range of performances on different tasks.
 SimCLR provided the best performance for the PCam experiment but failed on others resulting in a performance that was worse than the baseline model.
 Rotation and CP methods produced a strong performance on all tasks, improving the baseline, but VAT consistently matched or outperformed those methods.
-In total training GPU time, SSL pre-training and fine-tuning took more than 10 hours of GPU time on 2 RTX 2080 for all experiments, while VAT demonstrated almost the same training time as the baseline model, which was only 2 hours for ACDC and 0.5 hours for APTOS and PCam experiments (Figure 4).
+In total training GPU time, SSL pre-training and fine-tuning took more than 10 hours of GPU time on 2 RTX 2080Ti units for all experiments, while VAT demonstrated almost the same training time as the baseline model, which was only 2 hours for ACDC and 0.5 hours for APTOS and PCam experiments (Figure 4).

 Additionally, we faced the challenge of finding an optimal combination of hyper-parameters and augmentations for SSL pre-training tasks.
 In contrast, our method required only selecting the mixing coefficient $\lambda$ and used the same augmentations and model architecture as the baseline solution.
 We suggest that combined with fast convergence, VAT could drastically decrease the time spent on model research.
 We also empirically demonstrated that VAT does indeed minimize the model's variance.
 The positive effect of introducing VAT into the baseline model decreases with the increase in the dataset size (Tables 2-3) and we found the same correlation with respect to the optimal mixing coefficient $\lambda$ (Figures 4a-4f).
 In the general case for a model with a fixed capacity, the variance error decreases with an increase in the dataset size and therefore, it reduces the variance error of the model.